Cyphrme/Coze/README.md

 ## Revoke
 A Coze key may be revoked by signing a self-revoke coze.
-A self-revoke coze has the field `rvk` with any value other than `0`.
+A self-revoke coze has the field `rvk` an integer value other than `0`.
 For example, the integer value `1` is suitable to denote revocation.
 A Unix timestamp of the time of revocation is the suggested value for `rvk`.